 8.3 Each party will use a reasonable degree of care which in any event will not be less than the same degree of care which the receiving party uses to protect its own confidential information to keep and ensure its employees and agents keep any and all such information confidential.
 This obligation will survive the termination of the Agreement, in respect of a particular item of confidential information, until such earlier time as that item of confidential reaches the public domain other than through the receiving party’s own default.

-8.4 As part of the Service, the Company may analyse the data that a Customer inputs into the Software to identify potential improvements to the Service.
+8.4 As part of the Service, the Company may analyse the data that a Customer provides to identify potential improvements to the Service.

 9. Personal Data, Privacy and Security